asher897/minihack-rl-project/README.md

 Once learned, the agent will attempt to navigate the quest easy and medium environments before attempting the hard environment.</p>

 <h2>DQN</h2>
+<p>Deep Q-Networks, a fundamental network architecture of current Reinforcement Learning algorithms allows for neural networks to capture the environments state representation and approximate state-actions values.
+This capability enables the use of convolutional neural networks to capture semantic information of a single frame or a sequence of frames.
+As shown in the original DQN paper, DQN’s have the capacity to perform well in game environments as seen in DQN Atari games.
+Considering the MiniHack-Quest environments poses a similar game-like environment to that of Atari games, applying a DQN structure to such environments would offer valuable insights and potentials for a trained agent.
+Extracting MiniHack frames was done through the ‘pixel’ observation.</p>

+<p>As MiniHack-Quest environments bring many challenging tasks to the agent, building a foundational understanding of the DQN capabilities on progressing harder tasks will help benchmark the DQN agent.
+As such, the action space was kept to the bare needed actions for each environment.
+It was also decided that the DQN will only be fed in one frame instead of a sequence of frames due to the simple benchmark environments being relatively simple and maintained a relative Markov property.
+The DQN structure was set up to be that of the original DQN Atari paper</p>

 <h2>Actor-Critic</h2>